urbanguac/moose/README.md

 See the README file in the `neuralnet` folder.
 You will need to call `main.py` from this directory, e.g. `python neuralnet/main.py .. args ..`.

+Assemble a dataset CSV file.
+Cut 1/3 of the contents into another CSV file, this new file is your test dataset.

 ![Console](images/cmd.PNG)

 I have provided the CMU dataset I originally gathered by hand to train this network.
 More information on naming datasets is in the README file.